 The Audit Committee approves the audit plan each year and receives information on the external auditor's fees.
 QBE also considers the terms of engagement of the external auditor every few years.
 The Corporations Act 2001 and Australian professional auditing standards require rotation of the lead engagement partner after five years.
-The lead engagement partner of the external auditor was last rotated in 2019 and will complete her term following the completion of the audit for the year ended 31 December 2023.
+The lead engagement partner of the external auditor was last rotated in 2024.